dhruv-pratap/pandoc_resume/markdown/resume.md

 Jan 2012 - \ Present
 :   **Barclays US** *(Sr Tech Lead)*

-    Barclays has a 2020 vision of increasing their customer base in US by 5 times of what it was in 2015 and servicing that volume on our existing architecture and infrastructure isn’t deemed possible.
+    Barclays had a 2020 vision of increasing their customer base in US by 5 times of what it was in 2015 and servicing that volume on our existing architecture and infrastructure isn’t deemed possible.
 So as part of launching a new product Consumer Loan in US in 2015 the ask was to develop